 It's a recurring story: an individual working for an organisation providing some sort of public service loses a USB key, or has their laptop stolen.
 The files contained on the stolen item contain the personal details of thousands, tens of thousands - or more - individuals.
 Worse, the data was unencrypted, meaning anyone could access it easily.
 Amidst public anger that their personal information could be so easily accessed, new security measures are put in place.
-Usually the solution chosen is encrypted, whether on a laptop's hard drive or on a USB stick.
+Usually the solution chosen is encryption, so all data, whether sensitive or not, must be encrypted, whether on a laptop's hard drive or on a USB stick.

 But does that solve the problem?
 It's a technological solution that's fairly easy to implement, but it ignores the fact that, in many cases, poor practices undermine its usefulness.
 Password-based encryption is only as effective as the strength of the password.
-And if the device is left logged in when not in use, it may as well not have been encrypted.
+And if the device is left logged in when not in use, it may as well The Password Problem not have been encrypted.